Userpic images must be one of three accepted file types before they can be uploaded

 - Maximum file size: 40KB

-- The Userpic Factory cannot process animated GIFs.
-If you upload an animated GIF and are sent to the Userpic Factory then your image exceeds at least one of the maximum size limits listed above.
+- The Create Userpic page cannot process animated GIFs.
+If you upload an animated GIF and are sent to the Create Userpic page, then your image exceeds at least one of the maximum size limits listed above.
 If this happens you will need to resize the image in an external editor so that it falls under the maximum size limits.

-- If you try to resize an image with the Userpic Factory but receive an error stating that the Userpic Factory could not resize the image down, it means your image has metadata or EXIF data attached to it.
+- If you try to resize an image with the Create Userpic page but receive an error stating that the Create Userpic page could not resize the image down, it means your image has metadata or EXIF data attached to it.
 This is information about the image that image editing programs and digital cameras sometimes add.
-The Userpic Factory cannot process images with metadata or EXIF data, so you will need to either remove this information from the image or resize the image yourself before you try to upload it.
+The Create Userpic page cannot process images with metadata or EXIF data, so you will need to either remove this information from the image or resize the image yourself before you try to upload it.